itsalwk/itsalwk/README.md

 # Hello!
 I'm Alwin Kunjumon! 👋

-## Aspiring AI Engineer & Full-Stack Developer
+## Full-Stack Developer

 Welcome to my GitHub profile!
-I am an **Aspiring AI Engineer & Full-Stack Developer** with a strong focus on building scalable, efficient, and innovative software solutions.
+I am an A **Full-Stack Developer** with a strong focus on building scalable, efficient, and innovative software solutions.
 I'm passionate about learning new technologies and creating impactful projects.

 ---